 - • A willingness to conduct a job in a professional manner while representing HSPPR.

 - Adults may choose to either work independently, or as an adult partner for up to two youth partners.
 Children must be at least 12 years old to volunteer.

-- Volunteers between the ages of 12-17 must either provide their own adult partner (either a parent/guardian or another responsible individual 21 years old or older).
+- Volunteers under the age of 18 must provide their own adult partner (either a parent/guardian or another responsible individual 21 years old or older).
 Adult partners are not provided by the Humane Society of the Pikes Peak Region.

 - Due to the nature of our services, children under 12 years of age are not allowed to volunteer at the animal shelter.
 Children may participate by providing foster care to an animal if an adult age 21 years or over joins the Foster Care program.

 - Not old enough to volunteer yet?
 Check out these projects you can do at home that still help the animals in different ways, such as making toys for the shelter cats!

 We are currently accepting volunteers for these volunteer opportunities.